 These should be listed on a sticker supplied with the bike or a table in the Rider's Manual.

 The same basic ABS2 control unit is used on the K1100 and nearly all 5-speed R1100 models.
 There was an early version that might have only been used on the R1100RS, then the same unit is used on all ABS2 bikes until Motronic 2.4.
 My assumption is that later units contained the coding for additional models.
 ABS units are internally coded to work with a particular model, and they confirm that they are installed in that particular model by reading the pins shown below.
-The internal coding number supposedly can be read out from the center pin (like the fault codes) when the key is on and the ABS button is pushed (although I cannot get this to happen on my R11RS or R11GS):
+The internal coding number supposedly can be read out from the center pin (like the fault codes) when the key is on and the ABS button is pushed, although I have never gotten this to work.